cmg340/ppol670_finalproject/README.md

 This is the repo for PPOL 670 final project.

-Authors: Leanne Chook, Elean Spielmann, Patrick Jones, and Maeve Grady.
+Authors: Leanne Chook, Elena Spielmann, Patrick Jones, and Maeve Grady.